 Hamilton Players prove that small-town theaters can put on big-time shows like “Chicago.”
 Photo: Tom Brader

-The artistically ambitious independent BetweenTheLines Theatre stages raw, contemporary performances at Missoula’s historic Roxy Theater.
-With a focus on celebrating the human spirit, the Montana Repertory Theatre at the University of Montana is one of the most respected touring companies in the country.
-You can catch an MRT performance at the Masquer Theatre on the UM campus during their short Missoula summer season, and they also host a Plays on Tap series where you can watch a “site-based theater for small audiences” performance one to two times a year at locations in Missoula, such as a local brewery or taproom.
+For those who crave raw, contemporary performances, BetweenTheLines Theatre at Missoula’s historic Roxy Theater is the place to be.
+The Montana Repertory Theatre at the University of Montana, known for its groundbreaking productions, is one of the most respected touring companies in the country.
 The UM’s School of Theatre & Dance also performs throughout the year.
 Enjoy an evening of dance at their popular annual Dance in Concert celebrating the captivating and finely crafted choreographic work of students, faculty and guest artists.
 Check the UM box office for performing arts schedules and tickets.

 Missoula’s streets doubled as the set for Montana Repertory Theatre’s “Buckle Up.”
 Photo: Justin Philalack